ray-project/ray/doc/source/actors.rst

 Self-termination
 ^^^^^^^^^^^^^^^^

+If necessary, you can manually terminate an actor from within one of the actor methods.
+This will kill the actor process and release resources associated/assigned to the actor.

 .. tabs::
   .. group-tab:: Python

-    If necessary, you can manually terminate an actor by calling ``ray.actor.exit_actor()`` from within one of the actor methods.
-This will kill the actor process and release resources associated/assigned to the actor.
     This approach should generally not be necessary as actors are automatically garbage collected.
 The ``ObjectRef`` resulting from the task can be waited on to wait for the actor to exit (calling ``ray.get()`` on it will raise a ``RayActorError``).

+  .. group-tab:: Java

+    Garbage collection for actors haven't been implemented yet, so this is currently the only way to terminate an actor gracefully.
+The ``ObjectRef`` resulting from the task can be waited on to wait for the actor to exit (calling ``ObjectRef::get`` on it will throw a ``RayActorException``).

 Note that this method of termination will wait until any previously submitted tasks finish executing and then exit the process gracefully with sys.exit.

-  .. group-tab:: Java

-    Terminating an actor from within one of the actor methods hasn't been implemented in Java yet.

 Forceful termination
 ^^^^^^^^^^^^^^^^^^^^